Commercial site in Little India back on market, at 22% lower asking price

 "To our knowledge, this property could be one of the largest plots of privately held commercial land located in Little India" Mr Singh added.

-"As the shop and buildings are not strata-titled, the entire portfolio is to be sold in its entirety, which presents the scale and an opportunity to generate further awareness, footfall and income."
+"As the shops and buildings are not strata-titled, the entire portfolio is to be sold in its entirety, which presents the scale and an opportunity to generate further awareness, footfall and income."

 Meanwhile, a residential site in Northumberland Road - about 400m from the cluster of Tekka properties - was earlier put up for sale through the Government Land Sales programme.
 The site, located in Race Course Road, can potentially accommodate more than 400 new apartments, thereby introducing a higher live-in population to the Little India area and enhancing its vibrancy.